 With the passing of time, Núcleos of the UDV were founded throughout Brazil.
 In 1982, the UDV’s General Headquarters (Sede Geral) was transferred to Brasília, and the expansion continued in Brazil and to other countries.

 For 55 years, the UDV has come growing in a continuous and sustained way.
-In addition to the General Headquarters, the União do Vegetal currently has 212 Nucleos and Distributions, located in all of the Brazilian states and in seven countries: the United States, Spain, Switzerland, Holland, Australia, Italy, and Peru.
+In addition to the General Headquarters, the União do Vegetal currently has 212 Nucleos and Distributions, located in all of the Brazilian states and in sex countries: the United States, Spain, Switzerland, Holland, Italy, Australia and Peru.
 There are over 19,000 associates and close to 6,000 children of associates, comprising over 24,000 people, including 6 Mestres of the Origin, who lived and spent time with Mestre Gabriel, the founder of the UDV, and who today compose the Council of the Recordation of the Teachings of Mestre Gabriel.

 “Note: In the English translation it was decided to preserve some words that are part of the UDV dialect in its original language, Portuguese.”